Khushi10511/BANK_MANAGEMENT_SYSTEM/README.md

 # BANK_MANAGEMENT_SYSTEM
-This project is on the banking system in which there are some options like :
+This project is on the banking system in which there are some options like : <br>
 .Create account <br>
 .Deposit <br>
 .Withdraw <br>